cxczau/jobmatch/.github/frontend_pull_request_template.md

 > _Put an `x` in the boxes that apply._

 I have:
-- [x] not skipped component and e2e tests
+- [ ] not skipped component and e2e tests
-- [x] tested changes locally
+- [ ] tested changes locally
-- [x] done my best to minimize the number of file changes (less than X)
+- [ ] done my best to minimize the number of file changes (less than  )
-- [x] logically organized changes
+- [ ] logically organized changes
-- [x] labelled this correctly
+- [ ] labelled this correctly
-- [x] handled any console errors/warnings
+- [ ] handled any console errors/warnings

 ## Comments

 > _If this involves a sizable or intricate modification, initiate a discussion by explaining your rationale behind the chosen solution, detailing any alternatives considered, etc_

-This PR will fix a flaky test on cypress.
+This PR will